tuvalutorture/SIMAS/README.md

         * writes a list to a file
         * OPERAND 3: file name
     * `list load`
-        * writes a list to a file
+        * loads a list from a file
         * OPERAND 3: the name of the list you want to store to
         * OPERAND 4: file name
     * `list len`